 CODE: GUIDELINE TITLE

 Document Reference:

 Document Date:

 Signature Name Date (DD-MM-YY)

 Experts of Regulatory Members

 (To be filled based on WG participants)

 Experts of Industry Members

 (To be filled based on WG participants)

-Observer experts who participate in the Working Technical Document in recognition of thei - •
+Observer experts who participate in the Working g Group are invited to sign-off the Step 1

+Technical Document in recognition of the ir contribution to the discussion.

+Surports of Chanding Observers

 Experts of Standing Observers

 (To be filled based on WG participants)

 Experts of Observers

 (To be filled based on WG participants)

-Plenary Working Party experts are invited to sign recognition of their contribution aft Guideline in
+Plenary Working Party experts are invited to sign on the Step 1 Experts Draft Guideline in

-recognition of their contribution on to the discussion.
+recognition of their contributi = = =

-Experts of Plenary Working Party (To be filled based on PWP participants)
+Experts of Plenary Working Party

+(To be filled based on PWP participants)

-$^{^{7}\,\}mathrm{Only}$ applicable to WGs with associated PWPs.
+$^{^{7}}$ Only applicable to WGs with associated PWPs.